WHAT’S A BIKE DISCO?

 • Everyone can participate, but nice to have at least one person committed to this each ride

-• Will eventually be collected, curated, and displayed on the website...
+• Media will be collected, curated, and displayed on the website… eventually

-• Map Maker: designs the route map graphic for release on the week of the ride
+• Cartographer: designs the route map graphic for release on the week of the ride

-• Social Sharers: creates the ride event pages on various Internet platforms
+• Social Media Maven: creates the ride event pages on various Internet platforms